omshub/website/__seed__/README.md

 ***Note***: All paths indicated here are relative to the top-level directory (i.e., `website`).

-To add a new course, update the following files.
+To add a new course, update the following files:

 1. `/__seed__/data/courses.js`